andrewimpellitteri/llm_poli_compass/README.md

 - `--llm_verbose`: Enable verbose mode for the language model.
 - `-r`: Specify the number of runs to average over
 - `-p`: Specify custom pre-prompt
+- `--plot_all_classic`: plot all the classic tests run in one plot
+- `-plot_all_eightvalues`: plot all the eightvalues tests run in one plot

 ## Getting Started